Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Background

-\paragraph*{Bayesian optimization} (BO) is a widely used technique to address the problem of hyperparameter optimization in machine learning~\cite{ip-Snoek2012,ip-Klein2017,j-turner2021bayesian} and many closely related applications in engineering, control systems, materials, and drug discovery~\cite{j-Negoescu2011,j-Calandra2016,ic-Frazier2016,ip-Hernandez-Lobato2017,j-Candelieri2018}.
-BO relies on a probabilistic (providing a measure of uncertainty) surrogate model for the objective function~\cite{shahriari2015bayesian,j-Frazier2018} to tackle the fundamentally challenging problem of simultaneously fitting and optimizing a high-dimensional, non-convex function with unknown smoothness, and possibly noisy evaluations.
-Given the black-box optimization nature of BO, it is of paramount importance that the surrogate model provides a measure of uncertainty, for which generative models, Bayesian neural networks and Gaussian processes are often used~\cite{j-Maddox2021}.
-Using this surrogate model, an acquisition function determines the most promising point to evaluate next.
-The multi-armed bandit is a useful framework for addressing this challenge of learning about the environment (\ie exploration) while simultaneously maximizing the outcomes observed (exploitation).
+\paragraph*{Bayesian optimization} (BO) is a framework to address hyperparameter optimization in ML~\citep{ip-Snoek2012,ip-Klein2017,j-turner2021bayesian}, and many closely related applications~\citep{j-Negoescu2011,j-Calandra2016,ic-Frazier2016,ip-Hernandez-Lobato2017,j-Candelieri2018}.
+BO relies on a probabilistic surrogate model of the objective function, to tackle the problem of simultaneously fitting and optimizing a high-dimensional, non-convex function with unknown smoothness, and possibly noisy evaluations~\citep{shahriari2015bayesian,j-Frazier2018}.
+Due to the black-box nature of BO, the surrogate model must provide a measure of uncertainty, for which generative models, Bayesian neural networks and Gaussian processes are used~\citep{j-Maddox2021}.
+Using this surrogate model, an acquisition function determines the next promising candidate to evaluate.
+To address the challenge of learning about the environment (\ie exploration) while simultaneously maximizing the observed outcomes (\ie exploitation), the multi-armed bandit provides a useful framework~\citep{j-Lai1985}.

+\paragraph*{The multi-armed bandit} (MAB) is an abstraction for problems that require learning while simultaneously maximizing attained rewards, \ie balancing the exploration-exploitation tradeoff~\citep{b-Lattimore2020}.
+A MAB is a sequential decision process that requires decision-making under uncertainty~\citep{j-Slivkins2019}.